Southwest Airlines Co.

 Company News

-Southwest Airlines announced a quarterly cash dividend of $0.18 per share, payable to shareholders of record on December 26, 2025, with payment scheduled for January 16, 2026.
+Southwest Airlines (NYSE: LUV) Board of Directors declared a quarterly cash dividend of $0.18 per share for shareholders of record as of June 11, 2026, with payment scheduled for July 2, 2026.

 Related Companies